djp-inphys/mpr/readme.md

 ### Sources and Related Content

 *   The concepts of dimensionality reduction and feature extraction are central to modern machine learning techniques such as Principal Component Analysis (PCA), t-SNE, and autoencoders.
-*   The thesis's focus on minimising noise and redundancy in data is echoed in current research on data cleaning, pre-processing, and regularisation techniques.
+*   The MPR's focus on minimising noise and redundancy in data is echoed in current research on data cleaning, pre-processing, and regularisation techniques.
 *   The idea of "meta-pattern recognition" and its hierarchical approach to pattern recognition can be seen as a precursor to modern meta-learning and AutoML techniques, which aim to automate the process of selecting and optimising machine learning models.
-*   The thesis's application of pattern recognition to medical imaging is still an active area of research, with deep learning models now playing a major role in image analysis and diagnosis.
+*   The MPR's application of pattern recognition to medical imaging is still an active area of research, with deep learning models now playing a major role in image analysis and diagnosis.
 ---

 ## Table of Contents